Discovery Overview

 Next Steps

-- 📖 Network Scanning - Detailed network discovery
+- Network Scanning -- Detailed network discovery configuration

-- 📖 Agent Deployment - Installing discovery agents
+- Agent Deployment -- Installing and managing discovery agents

-- 📖 Credential Management - Managing discovery credentials
+- Credential Management -- Securing and rotating discovery credentials

-- 📖 Discovery Patterns - Custom discovery patterns
+- Discovery Patterns -- Creating custom discovery patterns